GWARRIORS WEST COAST

 1997

 We didn’t get to take real ’96 pics until early ’97.
-These are from a shoot in a freezing warehouse in Rancho Cordova, CA someplace, which Slymie couldn't make it to unfortunately.
+These are from a shoot in a freezing warehouse in Rancho Cordova someplace, which Slymie unfortunately couldn't make it to.

-My thonged, non-existent frog-butt ass at the time, and the magic-marker simplified Chaos Yog tattoo (pretty small here, usually a lot larger) I had applied to me prior to an event.
-It took a few days to wear/wash off.
+My thonged, non-existent frog-butt ass, and the magic-marker simplified Chaos Yog tattoo (pretty small here, usually a lot larger) I always had someone apply to me prior to an event.

-Balsac crafted a mighty fiberglass trapjaw.
-Much heavier, much nicer effect.
+Balsac had crafted a mighty fiberglass trapjaw: much heavier, much nicer effect.
 No other changes though, I think.

 Always the equal opportunity underling-thrasher: